 Freedom of Information Act

 The Freedom of Information Act (FOIA) is a law that gives you the right to access information from the federal government.
-It is often described as the law that keeps citizens in the know about their government.
+It is often described as the law that keeps citizens "in the know" about their government.
+Some records are protected by certain FOIA exemptions.

 ACF FOIA Contact Information